Updated December 27, 2024

 - Under Optimize and defragment drive, left-click on Optimize.

-Once you have the Optimize Drives program open, just highlight the drive you want to optimize and select either Analyze or Optimize.
+Once you open the Optimize Drives program, highlight the drive you want to optimize and select either Analyze or Optimize.
 You can also change the schedule that Windows 11 uses for scheduled optimization.

 The Advanced way to defrag/optimize your drives in Windows 11

-To perform Advanced defragment/optimization, you will need to run command-line syntax(s) and parameter(s) in an Administrative Command Prompt.
-The link below opens in a new window.
+To perform Advanced defragment/optimization, you will need to run command-line syntax(s) and parameter(s) in an administrative Command Prompt or PowerShell.
+In Windows 11, you can access both of these through the Terminal app.

 Defrag <Volumes> <Operations> [<Options>]